Direct Mail

 How to Build an Annual Fundraising Mailing Plan

-As 2024 kicks off, your end-of-year mail is long gone and results are beginning to come in.
+As 2024 kicks off, your end-of-year mail campaign is long gone and results are beginning to come in.
 Phew, that's done!
 But now, let's think about what lies in store for your donors in the new year.
 Do you have a mailing plan in place for 2024?

 Craft an Annual Mailing Plan